-The overall turnover rate has risen from 3.45% in the first quarter of fiscal year 2019 to 3.79% in the first quarter of FY 2020.
-During the first quarter of FY 2020, resignations decreased slightly and retirements increased slightly.
-Releases increased significantly from nine during the first quarter of FY 2019 to 27 during FY 2020.
-The FY 2020 target is to have 347 or fewer resignations.
+The overall turnover rate has risen from 11.99 percent in fiscal year 2018 to 13.27 percent in FY 2019.
+During FY 2019, resignations showed an upward trend, and retirements decreased slightly.
+Releases increased from 46 during FY 2018 to 60 during FY 2019.
+The FY 2019 target was to have 347 or fewer resignations.
 As part of MoDOT's strategic initiatives and pay strategy, MoDOT will continue to look for opportunities to reduce the rate of employee turnover.

-During the 2019-2020 winter operations season, MoDOT will continue to utilize two programs to improve recruitment and retention of winter operators.
-The Emergency Operations Stabilization and Market Adjustment provides an hourly increase for operators performing winter operations duties.
+During the 2018-2019 winter operations season, MoDOT implemented two programs to improve recruitment and retention of winter operators.
+The Emergency Operations Stabilization and Market Adjustment provided an hourly increase for operators performing winter operations duties.
 The Winter Operations Referral Program provides current eligible employees an incentive for referring new maintenance, bridge maintenance, emergency and seasonal employees.